BabSangJune/mapbox-playground/.junie/guidelines.md

 - Type-safe styles with TypeScript
 - CSS properties auto-sorted with `prettier-plugin-css-order`
 - Even if you use vanilla-extract, please write semantic class names for easier debugging.
+- design token files are located in `src/shared/styles/tokens/`
+- typography styles are located in `src/shared/styles/typography/`

 ### Environment Variables
 Prefix with `VITE_` to expose to client: